A semi-supervised framework for diverse multiple hypothesis testing scenarios: Methods

-RESET is designed to control the FDR or the FDP in either the competition or p-value based setting.
+RESET is designed to control the FDR or the FDX in either the competition or p-value based setting.
 We next describe RESET's main steps, with further details given in Algorithm \ref{alg:reset}.
-In Section \ref{sec:FDR_FDP_control}, we prove that RESET controls the FDR/FDP in the finite-sample setting.
-For simplicity, we use the target-decoy terminology, i.e., we refer to a hypothesis with $L = 1$ as a `target win' or a target for short, and $L = -1$ as a `decoy win' or a decoy for short.